-1 ì The Candidate will: reflects candidate's individual beliefs and goals for the candidate and his/her students.
+STATE UNIVERSITY varied contexts Prepare a cover letter based on a widely accepted format in the field of education.
+Write a philosophy of education that reflects candidate's individual beliefs and goals for the candidate and his/her students.
 Participate in peer review sessions of the above.
 Complete a job application.
-Participate in evaluating ethical Case Law Report and Analyze the legal and ethical rights and responsibilities of teachers. education dilemmas.
+The Candidate will: Analyze the legal and ethical rights and responsibilities of teachers.
+Participate in evaluating ethical education dilemmas.
 Research a critical case in educational law and present the case to the class.
 Write a report on a legal or ethical issue, based on a professional journal article, and present the summary of the article to the class.
-Presentation (instructor assigned) Legal/Ethical Issue Journal Report (content based) and Presentation 4.13S, 4.13K, 4.14K, 4.15K, 4.16S 3Aiii 4A ii & iii 4C i-iii 4Div 5Biii 6A-D The Candidate will: Identify the organizational structure of the public school system.
+Case Law Report and Presentation (instructor assigned) Legal/Ethical Issue Journal Report (content based) and Presentation 4.13S, 4.13K, 4.14K, 4.15K, 4.16S 3Aiii 4A ii & iii 4C i-iii 4Div 5Biii 6A-D The Candidate will: Identify the organizational structure of the public school system.
 Develop a working knowledge of local, state, and federal education organizations through participation in web searches and discussions, and creation of charts.
-Examination of the TAC/TEC Campus and District Organizational Chart 1.18K, 4.15S, 1.15K, 4.5K, 4.6K, 4.7K, 4.9K, 4.18K, 4.19S 3Ai-iii 5C I & ii 5D ii 6B I & ii 6C i& ii 6D ii The Candidate will: Analyze the services provided by the public school system for special populations.
+Examination of the TAC/TEC Campus and District Organizational Chart 1.18K, 4.15S, 1.15K, 4.5K, 4.6K, 4.7K, 4.9K, 4.18K, 4.19S 3Ai-iii 5C I &amp; ii 5D ii 6B I &amp; ii 6C i &amp; ii 6D ii The Candidate will: Analyze the services provided by the public school system for special populations.
 Include the teacher's roles and responsibilities with special populations.
 Work with a group to plan and present an interactive lesson on a special population encountered during field experience.
 Answer classmates' questions about special populations and legal requirements.
 Group Presentation of Lesson and Information on the Special Population Assigned 1.1S, 1.2S, 1.3K, 3.5K 1Bi 2Aii 2C ii 5Cii 5Di 6A iii 6D iii